 Still not convinced?
 Let me tell you a quick story:

 In 2007, we were planning a year in Europe for our family of six with a price tag rapidly approaching $100,000, including RV rental, campground rates, gasoline consumption, and more.
 That’s just $45 USD per person, per day; well within most people’s definition of “budget travel.”
 But by changing our plans to cycle instead of drive or train, tenting instead of hosteling, cooking and eating at fresh markets instead of restaurants, we spent an entire year in Europe (one of the most expensive places to travel) and North Africa for a grand total of $30,000 USD for six people.
 That’s just $14 a day per person, and yes, that included everything, even airfare.

-Since that trip we’ve continued the journey, traveling non-stop for over five years now.
+Since that trip we’ve continued the journey, traveling non-stop for over seven years now.

-We’ve also road tripped Central America, lived six months in Guatemala, road tripped the USA (with 11 kids under 15 years old for months at a time) and are currently in New Zealand before making our way to Australia.
+We’ve also road tripped Central America, lived six months in Guatemala (twice), road tripped the USA (with 11 kids under 15 years old for months at a time) camper-vanned New Zealand, adventured Australia, explored the Amazon in Peru and visited all fifty states.
 Our daily budget is still $17 USD a day per person, and our favorite way to tour is on two wheels!